-which perfectly encapsulates the nature of the semiconductor industry: one that is not produced in just one nation, but rather, one that requires collaboration between multiple countries to bring it to fruition.
+Figure 5 illustrates the global semiconductor supply chain based on the 2021 semiconductor industry import and export of individual regions.
+Here, each node denotes a region and its size reflects its connectivity or degree centrality.
+According to the figure, many regions share similar node sizes.
+Hong Kong leads the pack in terms of degree centrality, followed by China and Taiwan, China.
+The presence of nodes of varying sizes further attests to the fact that the semiconductor supply chain is not concentrated in one location, which perfectly encapsulates the nature of the semiconductor industry: one that is not produced in just one region, but rather, one that requires collaboration between multiple regions to bring it to fruition.
 Moreover, the color of the node in the figure is correlated with the betweenness centrality, with darker green indicating a higher value.
-This implies that the darker the green color, the more the country serves as a hub in the semiconductor supply chain between countries.
-Evidently, Hong Kong is playing a major role in the global semiconductor supply chain, with its betweenness centrality value of 13.25 being significantly greater than that of China, the second highest at 8.84.
-Singapore, occupying the third position, has a betweenness value of 6.03, which is notably lower than that of Hong Kong.
-Historically, Hong Kong has served as a broker port, but with regard to semiconductor supply chains, most of them are delivered to China or processed there before being exported to other countries via Hong Kong.
-Similarly, Singapore, as an entrepôt city, also plays a significant role in the global semiconductor supply chain.
+This implies that the darker the green color, the more the region serves as a hub in the semiconductor supply chain between regions.
+Evidently, Hong Kong is playing a major role in the global semiconductor supply chain, with its betweenness centrality value of 13.25 being significantly